venanzio/monster/README.md

 # Monster

-*Monster* is a Haskell library on Monadic Streams
+**Monster** is a Haskell library on Monadic Streams

 A *pure stream* is an infinite sequence of values, for example
 ```haskell
   nats = 0 <: 1 <: 2 <: 3 <: 4 <: ...
 ```
-The type of pure streams with elements of type a is denoted by *(Stream a)*.
+The type of pure streams with elements of type `a` is denoted by `(Stream a)`.
-The cons operation *(<:)* is used to append an element in front of an existing stream.
+The cons operation `(<:)` is used to append an element in front of an existing stream.
-Stream are infinite, so we must use recursion to define them.
+Streams are infinite, so we must use recursion to define them.
 For example, the stream of ones is defined as
 ```haskell
   ones = 1 <: ones